net00-1/SW-DLT/Docs.md

 ## Gallery Downloading

 Gallery downloads are done using gallery-dl instead of youtube-dl.
-Gallery-dl works primarily with images, but can be used to download GIFs and Clips from social media and other websites.
+Gallery-dl works primarily with images, but can be used to download GIFs and Clips from social media and other hosting websites.
 Gallery-dl is able to download items in bulk up to entire websites and user profiles.
-Gallery downloading supports using user login details to access private content. **SW-DLT is not able to save any kind of login details for security**.
+Gallery downloading supports entering user login details to access private content. **SW-DLT is not able to save any kind of login details for security**.
 Single item downloads with gallery-dl are returned as-is, while multi item downloads are packaged in a zip archive.
 Since gallery-dl is not directly used to download items, there is no proper item naming available.
 Items are given generic names (with zip archives using the current date).